CodeSmithChris/kickstart-cli/README.md

 ## Note ##
 - This script will overwrite various files, you may want to create a backup of them.
+- Make sure you perform an update prior to running this script.
 - There are several known issues when trying to run this script on Raspian version Buster
 - .bashrc will not automatically source. please run `source ~/.bashrc` upon completion